brandonhuang/globely/README.md

 This edit was made by Jordan!

-Yooooooo!

-YOOOOOOOOOOO!

 This edit made by Haley

-I just got my git working on my MACCCCCCCCCCCC!
+Finally got git working --- Harvey